High Taper Mullet Haircut

 Before jumping into styles, think about your face shape, hair type, and daily routine.

-Each variation below keeps the signature high taper but adds its own personality — so you can pick the one that feels most you.
+Each version below keeps the signature high taper but adds its own personality, so you can pick the one that feels most you.

 Things to Keep in Mind